-To achieve a high standard of urban design, architecture and landscape architecture in all development proposals, befitting the profile of the Central City and Southbank as the social, cultural and economic heart of metropolitan Melbourne.
+To achieve a high standard of urban design, architecture and landscape architecture in all development proposals.

-To ensure that development integrates with and makes a positive contribution to the immediate surrounding context through a demonstrated response to Urban Structure, Site Layout, Building Program, Massing, Public Interfaces and achievement of Design Quality.
+To ensure that development integrates with, and makes a positive contribution to, its immediate surrounding context through a demonstrated response to Urban Structure, Site Layout, Building Program, Building Mass, Public Interfaces and Design Detail.

-To ensure that development responds to the positive attributes of the Central City and Southbank and provides a high quality human scaled environment through the maintenance of the City’s distinctive vertical rhythm and the design of building interfaces which ensure a safe, high quality, and comfortable edge to the public realm.
+To ensure that development responds to the hierarchy of main streets, streets and laneways through the arrangement of fronts and backs of buildings, and promotes a legible, walkable, and attractive pedestrian environment through the introduction of additional connections.

-To ensure that development responds to the characteristic hierarchy of main streets, streets and laneways through the arrangement of fronts and backs, and promotes a walkable, attractive pedestrian environment through the introduction of additional pedestrian connections.
+To ensure that the internal layout and program of a building has a strong relationship with the public realm, through the management of parking and services, is adaptable for alternative uses.

-To ensure that the internal configuration and layout of a building promotes interaction with the public realm, supports the wellbeing of occupants and is adaptable for alternative uses.
+To ensure that development provides a high quality human scaled environment through maintaining the City’s distinctive vertical rhythm and contributes to a visually interesting, comfortably scaled and safe edge to the public realm.